szymonsocha/ml-deep-learning-neural-network/README.md

 #### Data preparation

-In order to prepare the data, we perform \textbf{EDA}.
+In order to prepare the data, we perform **EDA**.
 We also perform **feature engineering**:
 - We extract the screen type and resolution from the `ScreenResolution` column
-- From the \texttt{GPU} column, we extract the processor model and processor clocking
+- From the `GPU` column, we extract the processor model and processor clocking
-- From the \texttt{Memory} column, we extract whether the laptop has two drives or one, what type and what capacity
+- From the `Memory` column, we extract whether the laptop has two drives or one, what type and what capacity

 We note that the variable `Price euros` is right-skewed.
 We logarithmize this variable to give it a distribution closer to the normal distribution.
 After feature engineering, we divide the dataset into a training set and a test set.
 We use the test dataset later **only** for performance comparison of finished models.